This is the "Home" page of the "Frequently Asked Questions" guide.

 Where are the photocopiers?

-The photocopiers are located on the first floor across from the Circulation/Reserve Desk.
+Photocopiers are available on the first floor in Room 103 located across from the Service Desk and the Reserves room located behind the Service Desk.
 There is also one photocopier on the third floor.
-All photocopiers accept copy cards.
-Two photocopiers on the first floor accept coins.
+All photocopiers accept copy cards and some also accept coins.
 The cost is 10 cents per page.

-Where do I get change for photocopiers and printers?
+Where do I get change for photocopiers?

 Where is the Lost and Found?

-At the Circulation/Reserve Desk.
+At the Service Desk.

 Computers, equipment